Link Search Menu Expand Document

 This Technique can only be used on the user.

-If this Technique has Counter or Harmless, this trait is worth -1 FP.
+If this Technique has Counter or Harmless, or if this trait is contained in a Split Slot with no Strikes, this trait is worth -1 FP.

 Otherwise, this trait is worth -2 FP for each point of Power in this Technique (after applying other Traits), and the user can't bypass or otherwise resist its damage through Immunities, Resistances, Secure or any other effect.